 Resting tremors, on the other hand, happen when a body part is at rest.
-Resting tremors are frequently related to PD, but action tremors are more likely to suggest other conditions.
+Resting tremors are frequently related to Parkinson’s, but action tremors are more likely to suggest other conditions.

-Essential tremor (ET) is the most common movement disorder, affecting about 5 percent of people worldwide.
-ETs worsen with movement and stress or anxiety, and they gradually worsen over time.
+Essential tremor is the most common movement disorder, affecting about 5 percent of people worldwide.
+Essential tremors worsen with movement and stress or anxiety, and they gradually worsen over time.
 They often run in families.
 These types of tremors most commonly involve the arms and hands, but they can also affect the legs, face, and voice.
 These are often postural tremors, which means that they are worse when trying to hold a certain position.
-Treatment may involve medications such as beta blockers (for example, propranolol or primidone).
+Treatment may involve medications such as beta-blockers (for example, propranolol or primidone).

 The cerebellum is a part of the brain that deals with balance and coordination.
 Cerebellar tremors — also called intention tremors — are unique because they get worse as the affected body part reaches a given target.
 If you ask someone with cerebellar tremor to reach for and touch a still object, the tremor will typically get worse as their finger approaches that object.
 They might also miss several times before being able to touch the object.
 Because the cerebellum also controls balance, people with this type of tremor will often have trouble maintaining their balance, also known as ataxia.

 Cerebellar tremors are the most common tremors found in people with multiple sclerosis.
 An antibiotic called isoniazid, normally used to treat tuberculosis, can help.
 These tremors can also be caused by strokes or head trauma.